eldraco/domain_analyzer/README.md

 ## Bonus features

-We developed a separate python web crawler called "crawler.py".
+@vero.valeros developed a separate python web crawler called "crawler.py".
 Its main features are:

 - Crawl http and https web sites.
 - Crawl http and https web sites not using common ports.